jesori/nullam/README.md

 ## Architecture

-The application follows clean architecture design principles and utilizes a layered architecture with appropriate design patterns such as weak coupling between layers, dependency injection, and inversion of control.
+The application follows clean architecture design principles and utilizes a layered architecture with appropriate design principles such as weak coupling between layers, dependency injection, and inversion of control.

 ### Domain Layer:

-Contains the business logic and entities.
+Contains entities and defines business rules of the application.
 It’s the base layer with no dependencies on other layers.

 ![ERD diagram](./assets/databaseerd.png)